 The administrator of a Globus Connect Personal or Globus Connect Server version 4 endpoint can force encryption for their endpoint in two different ways:

-Look the endpoint up in the collections page in the Globus web interface, click the endpoint, click the 'edit attributes' button in the Overview tab, and then select 'yes' for the 'force encryption' option.
+Look the endpoint up in the collections page in the Globus Web App, click the endpoint, click the 'edit attributes' button in the Overview tab, and then select 'yes' for the 'force encryption' option.

 The administrator of the endpoint can use the endpoint modify command in the Command Line Interface (CLI) to force encryption.
 See documentation for the update command.
 Example: